UPDATED! to add Claudia Elizabeth Ruth Francis

 This New York-based businesswoman has been giving back to her home country (Antigua and Barbuda) via Wadadli Pen since 2014.
 She contributes a cash prize of EC$500 plus gifts for the little ones.

-Ongoing thanks to Antiguanice.com for helping Wadadli Pen maintain an online presence year round by sponsoring the Wadadli Pen page on its website.
+Ongoing thanks to Antiguanice.com for helping Wadadli Pen maintain an online presence year round by sponsoring the Wadadli Pen page on its website & to the various media who have helped us get the word out all season.